c-sanders/ScaleAndSetSize/README.md

 The Python source code which is contained within this repository, implements a GIMP Plugin which can be used to scale and set the size, i.e. width and height (in pixels), of one or more image files.

-This GIMP Plugin - hereafter referred to simply as a Plugin, is implemented using the Python programming language and is available in 3 different versions.
-Each of the three versions of the Plugin are implemented by a different Python function.
-These three functions are called;
+This GIMP Plugin - hereafter referred to simply as a Plugin, is implemented using the Python programming language and is available in 3 different variants.
+Each of these three variants is implemented by a different Python function and these three Python functions are called;

 * scale_and_set_size_interactive
 * scale_and_set_size_file_noninteractive
 * scale_and_set_size_list_noninteractive

-and each of them will be discussed on an individual basis in just a moment.
+Soon, each of these functions will be discussed on an individual basis.
 But before doing so, let's take a brief look at the relationship between
 GIMP and Python.